Are you new to 1:1 meetings? Or are you already a fan and advocate?

 If you keep your 1:1 meetings religiously and your team looks forward to them, then these tips are for you.
 These are what other advanced leaders are doing that can expand and improve both the quality of your 1 on 1 meetings and performance of your team:

-4) For all levels: Use the right questions
+4) Tips for all levels: Use the right questions

 Having the right questions on hand during your 1:1 meetings is so important, we needed to make them their own point.
 With the right question, you can:

-- Unearth the real issue hiding behind excuses
+• Unearth the real issue hiding behind excuses and surface level issues

-And that’s just the beginning.
-The right question can help you dig up valuable information or guide the conversation.
+And that's just the beginning.
+The right question can help you discover valuable information or guide the conversation.
 Use them for what they are: one of your most valuable tools during your 1 on 1 meetings.

 5) Final tip: Use an effective 1:1 meeting agenda

 You may have been doing 1:1s for a while or you may have just started.
-Either way, if you want to make the most of your 1 on 1 meetings, you need to create a great 1:1 meeting agenda.
+Either way, if you want to make the most of your 1 on 1 meetings, you need to create a great 1:1 meeting agenda ahead of time.

-That’s because a 1:1 agenda will help guide your meeting and make sure you get the most from it, as opposed to going into it aimless and hoping for the best.
-Otherwise, without some prep and organization, you’re just wasting your time.
+That's because a 1:1 agenda will help guide your meeting and make sure you get the most from it, as opposed to going into it aimless and hoping for the best.
+Otherwise, without some prep and organization, you're just wasting you and your team member's time.

 Further reading